Place Of Worship Of Hinduism

 Rituals and Practices in Hindu Places of Worship

 The rituals and practices performed in Hindu places of worship are essential aspects of Hindu religious life.
 These practices vary depending on the specific deity, the occasion, and regional traditions.
-However, some common features include:
+Still, some common features include:

 • Puja (Worship): This involves offering prayers, flowers, incense, food, and other items to the deity.
 Puja can be performed individually or by a priest.